I tried Clinique's 3-step skincare routine recently and wanted to share my experience.

 I think the 3-Step routine is very good; it’s getting the right combination of products that’s the tricky part!

 Know your skin type (combination/dry/oily, and how sensitive your skin is) before you buy, and don’t be ‘fobbed off’ with other products if the ones you want are out of stock!
 I was impressed with some of the sales assistant’s knowledge, but some of her recommendations were way off base for my skin and I think I should have been more aware of the product ranges beforehand.
-Clinique is usually very good about giving free samples when you’re buying other products, so the next time you buy anything Clinique, ask can you try out a couple of the 3-step samples.
+Clinique is usually very good about giving free samples when you’re buying other products, so the next time you buy anything from Clinique, ask if you can try out a couple of the 3-step samples.

 After a little experimentation, my slightly sensitive skin, which is fairly normal/combination, is suited to the Foaming Cleanser, the ‘Mild’ Liquid Soap and Clarifying Lotion, and the Dramatically Different moisturiser.
 After trying one of the stronger Clarifying Lotions, I’d be a little wary of them really stripping the natural oils completely because the one I tried was very astringent, perhaps too much, unless you really are prone to oily skin—but even then, over-washing and applying astringents can make skin ‘rebel’ and over-compensate and become even more oily!